 - 5.2.1 Ground rent is a fixed £10 charge that is payable annually and is separate from general service charges.
 Ground rent is a condition of the lease.
-FHDC The Council must issue a separate formal written demand for payment.
-This demand will be included within the service charge invoicing pack. - 5.2.2 Accordingly with the Leasehold Reform Act 2022 (Ground rent), all long leases after June 2022 will have ground rent set at one peppercorn (£nil). - 5.2.3 The formal demand for ground rent will be made no less than 30 days, and no greater than 60 days before the ground rent is due for payment. - 5.2.4 The due date for ground rent is set accordingly with the date noted within the lease and must be paid in accordance with the terms contained within the formal written demand. - 5.3 Service charge invoicing and payments - 5.3.1 The service charge year runs from April to March.
-Leaseholders and shared owners will receive 2 service charge demands in any given service charge year.
-An invoice for the estimated cost for the forthcoming year in March and a subsequent invoice in September for the previous year's final account.
-Homeowners will receive 2 service charge demands in any given service charge year. - 5.3.2 An invoice will be issued to leaseholders and shared ownershomeowners within 30 days before the start of the service charge year.
-The invoice will be issued providing a clear breakdown of the charges estimated to be incurred during the coming service charge year (April to March) for which the estimate is issued. - 5.3.3 In September of each year the leaseholders and shared ownershomeowners will receive a reconciliation of balances to reflect the actual charges from the previous leasehold financial year (April to March).
-This will be the actual service charge invoice for the period. - 5.3.4 Terms of payment for both estimated and actual service charges require them to be paid in full within 21 days of the due date of the invoice.
-Payment in full may also mean that a payment agreement is to be made within the 21 day period.
+The Council must issue a separate formal written demand for payment.
+This demand will be included within the service charge invoicing pack. - 5.2.2 Accordingly with the Leasehold Reform (Ground Rent) Act 2022, all long leases after June 2022 will have ground rent set at one peppercorn (£nil). - 5.2.3 The formal demand for ground rent will be made no less than 30 days, and no greater than 60 days before the ground rent is due for payment. - 5.2.4 The due date for ground rent is set according to the date noted within the lease and must be paid in accordance with the terms contained within the formal written demand.

+5.3 Service charge invoicing

+- 5.3.1 The service charge year runs from April to March.
+Leaseholders and shared owners will receive two service charge demands in any given service charge year.
+An invoice for the estimated cost for the forthcoming year in March and a subsequent invoice in September for the previous year's final account. - 5.3.2 An invoice will be issued to leaseholders and shared owners within 30 days before the start of the service charge year.
+The invoice issued will provide a clear breakdown of the charges estimated to be incurred during the coming service charge year (April to March) for which the estimate is based. - 5.3.3 In September of each year the leaseholders and shared owners will receive a reconciliation invoice to reflect the actual cost from the previous service charge year (April to March).
+This will be the actual service charge invoice for the period. - 5.3.4 Terms of payment for both estimated and actual service charges require charges to be paid in full within 21 days of the due date of the invoice.
+Payment in full may also mean that a payment agreement is to be made within the 21-day period.